dart-archive/sdk/index.md

 * [Fletch SDK for MacOS (64-bit)](https://storage.googleapis.com/fletch-archive/channels/dev/release/latest/sdk/fletch-sdk-macos-x64-release.zip)
 * [Fletch SDK for Linux (64-bit)](https://storage.googleapis.com/fletch-archive/channels/dev/release/latest/sdk/fletch-sdk-linux-x64-release.zip)

-Unzip this, and make sure that the Fletch command is in the path by typing the below in a terminal window:
+Unzip the SDK, and add the Fletch command to the path by typing the below in a terminal window:

 ~~~